Reuvi/notVsCode/README.md

 \-End (and Mac varients) to bring cursor to right-end of text line.

 \-./notVsCode fileName opens a file with path fileName.
-If fileName is excluded creates new FD for you to save a name to on exit.
+If filename occluded, editor will prompt for you to save it with a selected filename on save.

+\-Return creates a new line.

+\-Backspace deletes the previous character.

+\-DEL key deletes the character highlighted by the cursor.

+# Attribution

+Original project followed this snaptoken book before I customized it -> https://viewsourcecode.org/snaptoken/kilo/index.html